mdelsole/brain-nexus/computational-neuroscience/Perception/index.markdown

 * TOC
 {:toc}

 Perception is our window into reality.
+This section isn't really done, right now it's just some notes.

 # Biology of vision